Pre-training Transformer Models with Sentence-Level Objectives for Answer Sentence Selection: Experiments

 \paragraph{Comparison with TANDA} For RoBERTa, our pre-trained models can surprisingly improve/achieve comparable performance to TANDA.
 Note that our models achieve this performance without using the latter's additional ${\sim}20M$ labeled ASNQ QA pairs.
 This lends support to our pre-training objectives mitigating the requirement of large scale labeled data for AS2 fine-tuning.
 For ELECTRA, we only observe comparable performance to TANDA for WQA and TREC-QA.

-\paragraph{Ablation: MLM-only Pre-training} To mitigate any improvements stemming from the specific data sampling techniques used by our objectives, we pre-train 3 models (starting from RoBERTa-Base) with the same data sampling as each of the SSP, SP and PSD models, but only using the MLM loss.
-We report results in Table~\ref{tab:results_as2_only_mlm_small}, and observe that, almost always, models pre-trained only with MLM under-perform models trained with SSP, SP and PSD objectives in addition to MLM (improvements from loss functions and not data sampling).
-Surprisingly, for some models, the MLM-only pre-training performs worse than the baseline RoBERTa-Base.
+\paragraph{Ablation: MLM-only Pre-training} To mitigate any improvements stemming from the specific data sampling techniques used by our objectives, we pre-train 3 models (starting from RoBERTa-Base) with the same data sampling as each of the SSP, SP and PSD models, but only using the MLM objective.

+We report results in Table~\ref{tab:results_as2_only_mlm_small}, and observe that, almost always, models pre-trained only with MLM under-perform models trained with SSP, SP and PSD objectives in addition to MLM.
+Thus, the empirical improvements of our methods are derived from the novel pre-training objectives, and not data sampling.
+Surprisingly, for some models, the MLM-only continuous pre-training performs worse than the baseline RoBERTa-Base.
+We believe that restarting the training with a different learning-rate\footnote{The original models use a triangular learning-rate}, a shorter sequence length, and without the original optimizer and scheduler internal states (for a small amount of steps) is sub-optimal for the model.

-\paragraph{Ablation: Pre-training Task `Difficulty'} We evaluate the pre-trained models (after convergence) on their specific tasks, exploiting the validation split of Wikipedia (to enable evaluating baselines such as BERT and ALBERT).
-Table~\ref{tab:results_pretraining} summarizes the accuracy and F1 of the models.
-The results show that our objectives are generally \emph{harder} than NSP (next sentence prediction by ~\citet{devlin-etal-2019-bert}) and SOP (sentence order prediction by \citep{lan2020albert}).
-We hypothesize this being a possible reason for superior performance of our models for AS2.
+\paragraph{Ablation: Pre-training Task `Difficulty'} We evaluate the pre-trained models (after convergence) on their specific tasks over the validation split of Wikipedia (to enable evaluating baselines such as BERT and ALBERT).
+Table~\ref{tab:results_pretraining} summarizes the accuracy and F1 of the models on the various tasks.

+The results show that our objectives are generally \emph{harder} than NSP (Next Sentence Prediction by ~\citealp{devlin-etal-2019-bert}) and SOP (Sentence Order Prediction by~\citealp{lan2020albert}).
+In fact, NSP and SOP have been shown to not add any significant performance improvements in addition to MLM \citep{liu2019roberta}, and this corresponds to the model being able to perform this task extremely well (dev accuracy $\sim94\%$ with NSP and $\sim97\%$ with SOP) without learning any new semantics that may be useful for downstream tasks.

+On the other hand, our pre-training objectives are ``more challenging'' than these previously proposed objectives due to the requirement of reasoning over multiple paragraphs and multiple documents, addressing same or different topics at the same time.
+In fact, Table~\ref{tab:results_pretraining} shows that after convergence, our pre-trained model still finds it \emph{difficult} to achieve a higher accuracy for our sentence level pre-training tasks.
+Empirically in Table~\ref{tab:results_as2}, we observed that pre-training with our objectives is able to rank the more relevant answers at the top, which we hypothesize is due to the model learning how to reason over multiple paragraphs and documents already while performing continuous pre-training.